 Best Practices and Lessons Learned

-The importance of planning: The importance of conducting adequate acquisition planning before release of the RFP cannot be overstated.
-This includes encouraging clients to take the time to conduct market research and have dialog with industry so the government becomes a smart buyer that recognizes what is available in the market place, including the risks and opportunities associated with being able acquire solutions that meet their needs.
+The importance of planning.
+The importance of conducting adequate acquisition planning before releasing the RFP cannot be overstated.
+This includes encouraging clients to take the time to conduct market research and to dialog with industry so the government becomes a smart buyer that recognizes what is available in the marketplace, including the risks and opportunities associated with being able to acquire solutions that meet their needs.
 This insight allows the government to develop a more effective source selection strategy, which includes choosing more meaningful evaluation factors (or criteria) that focus on key discriminators, linked to outcome metrics.
-Concentrating on a few key differentiating factors can also translate into a need for less proposal information instead of asking for "everything," which tends to occur when not certain what is important.
+Concentrating on a few key differentiating factors can also translate into a need for less proposal information instead of asking for "everything."
+Asking for everything tends to occur when the government is not certain about what is most important among its requirements.
 Adequate acquisition planning helps ensure that the source selection process will go smoothly, increases the probability of selecting the best solution, and reduces the risk of protest.

-Follow your process: The evaluation documentation must provide a strong rationale for the selection decision.
+Follow your process.
+The evaluation documentation must provide a strong rationale for the selection decision.
 During the proposal evaluation phase, a critical lesson is to ensure that the evaluation team does not deviate from the stated RFP evaluation factors.
-General Accounting Office decisions clearly indicate that use of factors other than those published in the RFP almost guarantees that a bid protest will be sustained.
+Government Accountability Office decisions clearly indicate that the use of factors other than those published in the RFP almost guarantees that a bid protest will be sustained.
 At a minimum, the source selection documentation must identify weaknesses, significant weaknesses, and deficiencies as defined by FAR 15.001 Definitions .
 Good documentation also identifies strengths and risks.

 - FAR 15.001 Definitions